A picture can tell a thousand words, but a few words can change its story – Sebastyne Young

 I am story-listener and story-teller.

 I should say I am the behind the scenes writer who reframes a story-teller’s account of his or her life experiences.
 Often the experiences include pain, trauma, sorrow, or despair.

-When the reframing is complete, the rewritten story is filled with beauty.
+When the reframing is complete, the rewritten story is filled with grace.